delventhalz/delventhalz.github.io/_posts/2016-01-23-single-line-if.markdown

 ###Using && to Write Single-Line Conditionals
 Similar to the logical OR, `&&` checks to see if either of two operands is *falsey*. *(REMEMBER!
 Falsey values in JavaScript include `false`, `0`, `''`, `undefined`, and `null`.
 Everything else is truthy.)*
-If the first operand is, there is no point in checking the second.
-This behavior is not used nearly as often as `||`, but I did just write some actual server code that I couldn't have done any other way:
+If the first operand is falsey, there is no point in checking the second.
+This behavior is not used nearly as often as `||`, but I did just write some actual server code that I couldn't have been done any other way:

 {% highlight javascript %}
 module.exports.seedUsers = function(next) {